 Yep, Eight-freaking-teen.
 I hadn’t had sex yet, but you better believe I knew what it was.
 In fact, I remember how I found out: not from school gossip or the internet (which was not really a thing when I was a wee one) but from a book about getting your period.

-And giving me that book was pretty much the extent of the sex education my parents provided for me — that is, until they sat me down a week before college.
+And giving me that book was pretty much the extent of the sex education my parents provided for me — that is, until they sat me down a week before university.
 I guess the goal was to prep me for frat boys I’d encounter?
 I have no idea.
 They did ask me if I “understood how it all worked.”
 Uh, yeah.
 But beyond that, I don’t even remember what was said, because I buried my head in my hands and tried really hard not to listen.

 (For the record, my sister, who’s 10 years younger than me, never got “the talk” at all.
 Lucky her.)

 I may be jumping to conclusions, but I can only assume the reason for the lack of sex ed in my household was that my parents were uncomfortable with the topic.
 I did know they didn’t want me to have it.
 Presumably so I wouldn’t get pregnant.
 (We are Catholic, after all.)

 But pretending like sex isn’t a reality of adult human life is weird, and a huge disservice.
 Age 18 is, quite frankly, too late to open up the discussion and make any lasting impact.

 Now that I’m a mom, I’m even more concerned about the potential fallout from “the talk” (or lack thereof).
 I plan to have it with my own kids early, and often.
 Honestly, matter-of-factly, and without embarrassment.
 There will not be one looming day when my husband and I sit them down formally to chat about “the birds and the bees,” because that builds it up way too much.
 Little talks here and there will, I hope, make it less of a big deal.